ipspace/netlab/docs/module/bgp.md

 * Router reflectors have IBGP sessions to all other nodes in the same AS.
 When the remote node is not a router reflector, *route-reflector-client* is configured on the IBGP session.
 * Route reflector clients have IBGP sessions with route reflectors (nodes within the same AS with **bgp.rr** set).
 * IBGP sessions are established between loopback interfaces.
 You should combine IGBP deployment with an IGP configuration module like [OSPF](ospf.md).
+* Parallel IBGP sessions are established for all IP address families configured on loopback interfaces.
+See also [IPv6 support](#ipv6-support).

 See the [IBGP Data Center Fabric](bgp_example/ibgp.md) example for more details.

 **EBGP sessions**
 * Whenever multiple nodes connected to the same link use different AS numbers, you'll get a full mesh of EBGP sessions between them.
+* Parallel EBGP sessions are established for all IP address families configured on the link.
+See also [IPv6 support](#ipv6-support).

 See the [Simple BGP Example](bgp_example/simple.md) and [EBGP Data Center Fabric](bgp_example/ebgp.md) example for more details.

 ### Notes on Unnumbered EBGP Sessions

-Unnumbered EBGP sessions are supported by the data model, but not by configuration templates.
+Unnumbered EBGP sessions are currently supported only on Cumulus VX.
 The transformed data model includes **unnumbered** and **ifindex** elements on EBGP neighbors reachable over unnumbered interfaces -- compare a regular EBGP neighbor (L2) with an unnumbered EBGP neighbor (L1):

 ```
 - bgp: